gulaak/PSO.py/README.md

 Particle Swarm Optimization algorithm was based on Ali Mirjalilis matlab implementation.

-The python implementation requires two dependanices, matplotlib and numpy.
+The python implementation requires two dependancies, matplotlib and numpy.

 The following is a guide to download python, matplotlib, and numpy onto your personal machine to run the code.